Hermeian haloes: Field haloes that interacted with both the Milky Way and M31: Results

 where \textit{d} is the distance from the Earth to the centre of the target system and $f(x)= \mbox{ln}(1+x)-x/(1+x)$.
-To quantify the strength of the DM signal from the \hermeian{} haloes, we calculate their total \Jfactor{}s.
-In \figref{fig:Results:J_factors}, we plot these as a function of the distance from the MW analogue (left panel) and of the angular size of the photon emission region (right panel), which we define as the angle subtended by twice the scale radius of the target.
+To quantify the strength of the annihilation signal from the \hermeian{} haloes, we calculate their total \Jfactor{}s by modelling their DM components as NFW profiles.
+We exclude the baryons because they do not contribute to the annihilation signal, so the halo concentrations we obtain in this section differ from those in \figref{fig:Results:c200_vs_vmax_vmax_vs_m200} that are calculated by following the prescription in \citet{prada_halo_2012}, which assumes a NFW profile form.
+In \figref{fig:Results:J_factors}, we plot the \Jfactor{}s as a function of the distance from the MW analogue (left-hand panel) and of the angular size of the photon emission region (right-hand panel), which we define as the angle subtended by twice the scale radius of the target.
 When assuming a NFW density profile, approximately \percent{90} of the annihilation flux originates within this region and it therefore represents a good proxy of the angular size that would be observed by gamma-ray telescopes.
 Recently, \citet{wang_universal_2020} showed that an Einasto DM density profile with shape parameter, $\alpha = 0.16$, fits the profiles of DM haloes more accurately than a NFW profile for halo masses spanning $20$ orders of magnitude.
 We expect that repeating the above calculations assuming an Einasto profile would produce very similar results.

 When calculating the \Jfactor{} we do not include any enhancement in the signal due to the subhalo population inside the \hermeian{} halo \citep[the so-called {\it subhalo boost}, e.g.][]{kamionkowski_galactic_2010, sanchez-conde_flattening_2014,ando_halo_2019}.
 Having been subhaloes themselves in the past, \hermeian{} haloes experienced strong tidal interactions with both the MW and M31.
 This repeated tidal stripping not only increased their concentrations but also will have removed most of their substructure, especially in the outermost regions.
 As a result, the subhalo boost is expected to be of the order of only a few percent for these objects~\citep{moline_characterization_2017}.